jean/conference/guide/introduction.rst

 you may ever do.

-Make no mistake though - it is an investment, an investment of your time, money and other resources which is fraut with pitfalls.
-When though, at the end of your event, and people come up to you and shake you and your volunteers' hands, pat you on the back and thank you you will know it was worth it.
+Make no mistake though - it is an investment, an investment of your time, money and other resources which is fraught with pitfalls.
+When though, at the end of your event, and people come up to you and shake you and your volunteers' hands, pat you on the back and thank you, you will know it was worth it.

-We hope, by making this guide that you can navigate the pitfalls and mistakes that many of us have made.
+We hope, by making this guide, that you can navigate the pitfalls and mistakes that many of us have made.
 We hope to provide to you enough resources and pointers so that you can hit the ground running and put on yet another amazing event for the community.